dc713/dc713-website/README.md

 - Install [Gulp](http://gulpjs.com/) `npm install --global gulp`
 - Install [Bower](http://bower.io/) `npm install --global bower`

+Now you'll need to remember these things:

 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies
 - Run `gulp serve:test` to run the tests in the browser
 - Run `gulp` to build your webapp for production
 - Run `gulp serve:dist` to preview the production build

+NOTE: If you forget to `gulp serve` and do a `bower install --save <package>` then wiredep won't automagically add the dependencies where they belong.
+To fix that, simply run `gulp wiredep` to patch things up.